vitaly-t/pg-promise/README.md

 ```javascript
 pgp.end();
 ```
-This will release pg connection pool globally and make sure that the process terminates without any delay.
+This will release [pg] connection pool globally and make sure that the process terminates without any delay.
-If you do not call it, your process may be waiting for 30 seconds (default) or so, waiting for the pg connection pool to expire.
+If you do not call it, your process may be waiting for 30 seconds (default), waiting for the connection to expire in the pool.
+See parameter [poolIdleTimeout](https://github.com/brianc/node-postgres/blob/master/lib/defaults.js).

-If, however you normally exit your application by killing NodeJS process, then you don't need to use it.
+If, however you normally exit your application by killing the NodeJS process, then you don't need to use it.

 # History